Does this test have other names?

 If your results on the blood test are higher, bilirubin may also show up in your urine.

-Bilirubin is not present in the urine of normal, healthy individuals.
+Bilirubin is not present in the urine of normal, healthy people.

 Results that are higher may mean that you have a liver problem, hepatitis, or gallstones.

 Higher levels may also mean that you have:

 A blood infection (called blood poisoning or septicemia)